-(2) Water retention: reduce the syneresis of food and extend the shelf life of food.
+(2) Water retention: reduces the syneresis of food and extend the shelf life of food.

 (4) Film formation: A layer of glue film is formed in the fried food to prevent excessive absorption of grease.

-(5) Chemical stability: It is stable to chemicals, heat and light, and has certain anti-mildew properties.
+(5) Chemical stability: CMC food grade is stable to chemicals, heat and light, and has certain anti-mildew properties.

 (6) Metabolic inertia: as an additive to food, it will not be metabolized and does not provide calories in food.